 - ½ cup Sun Dried Tomatoes

-When hot, place all the chicken and marinade into Pressure Cooker cooking pot.
+When hot, add Oil and place the Chicken into Pressure Cooker cooking pot.

-For a creamier sauce, add 2 Tablespoons of cream cheese when you add the heavy cream.
+*For a creamier sauce, add 2 Tablespoons of cream cheese when you add the cream.